vbtechnologiessoftwares/Task-and-Project-Management-Laravel-react.js/README.md

 You can view my profile here: https://vedantbhatia.me/

 My journey in web development has provided me with a solid foundation, starting with PHP and WordPress and progressing to expertise in Laravel and other modern technologies.
-At Aycom, I spearheaded PHP and Laravel projects for two years, demonstrating my capability to deliver top-notch solutions within tight deadlines.
+I spearheaded PHP , Laravel and React.js projects for 4 years, demonstrating my capability to deliver top-notch solutions within tight deadlines.

 In addition to coding languages, I am adept at API integration and lead generation, bolstered by my familiarity with tools such as Jira, Hubspot, Boberdoo, Leadspedia, Zoho, and HTML5.
 I am attracted to your company's dedication to innovation and am enthusiastic about bringing my versatile skills to your dynamic team.